Wappinger: Name

 The origin of the name Wappinger is unknown.
-While the present-day spelling was used as early as 1643, countless alternate phonetic spellings were also used by early European settlers well into the late 19th century.
+While the present-day spelling was used as early as 1643, numerous alternate phonetic spellings were also used by early European settlers well into the late 19th century.
 Each linguistic group tended to transliterate Native American names according to their own languages.
 Among these spellings and terms are:

 Wappink, Wappings, Wappingers, Wappingoes, Wawpings, Pomptons, Wapings, Opings, Opines, Massaco, Menunkatuck, Naugatuck, Nochpeem, Wangunk Wappans, Wappings, Wappinghs, Wapanoos, Wappanoos, Wappinoo, Wappenos, Wappinoes, Wappinex, Wappinx, Wapingeis, Wabinga, Wabingies, Wapingoes, Wapings, Wappinges, Wapinger and Wappenger.

 Anthropologist Ives Goddard suggests the Munsee language-word wápinkw, used by the Lenape and meaning "opossum", might be related to the name Wappinger.
-No evidence supports the folk etymology of the name coming from a word meaning "easterner," as suggested by Edward Manning Ruttenber in 1906 and John Reed Swanton in 1952.
+No evidence supports the folk etymology of the name coming from a word meaning "easterner", as suggested by Edward Manning Ruttenber in 1906 and John Reed Swanton in 1952.

 Others suggest that Wappinger is anglicized from the Dutch word wapendragers, meaning "weapon-bearers", alluding to the warring relationship between the Dutch and the Wappinger.
-Such reference would correspond to a first appearance in 1643.
+Such reference would correspond to the first appearance of the spelling in 1643.
 This was thirty-four years after the Dutch aboard Hudson's Half Moon would have enquired what the people called themselves.
-The 1643 date reflects a period of great conflict with the natives, including the preemptive Pavonia massacre by the Dutch, which precipitated Kieft's War.
+The 1643 date reflects a period of great conflict with the Native people, including the preemptive Pavonia massacre by the Dutch, which precipitated Kieft's War.